Dinesh1109/TechNest/README.md

-# React & Tailwind CSS Starter Pack
+TECHNEST
+---

-TECHNEST Online Education Platform (MERN App)
+An Online Education Platform (MERN App)

 Project Description
+---
 StudyNotion is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
 The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.
 StudyNotion aims to provide:

 A seamless and interactive learning experience for students, making education more accessible and engaging.